yohannj/C4.5-Hadoop/README.md

 # C4.5-Hadoop

 Implementation of C4.5 decision tree algorithm using Hadoop MapReduce.
+As being part of a courses, the final report of the course is available in french.

 For more information :